Xiaolongbao has a delicate covering and scrumptious soupy filling. Every bite of this food will take you to a different level of satisfaction.

 - Boil water using a pot put the steamer basket on top of it and set the fire to medium-low.
 Steam the buns for 8 to 10 minutes.

 - To make it traditional, bring the steamer basket to the table to serve the dumpling.

 - In case of leftover dumplings, you may refrigerate them for up to 2 days and steam the dumpling again for 3 minutes.
 However, you may not taste any soup inside as the wrapper already absorbed it.

 - Since it is a soup dumpling, it is not good to make it in advance and refrigerate it.

-- You may choose to use special dumpling flour if you want to achieve a more refined texture.
+- You may use special dumpling flour to achieve a more refined texture.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.

 Health Disclaimer: Agoralia is not responsible for any health problems that could be related to the information provided on the website.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 The content is for informational purposes only, and should not be taken as professional medical advice reliance on or use of the information on the website is at their own risk.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.
 Never disregard the advice of a medical professional, or delay in seeking it because of something you have read on this Website.